-114. Procedure to withdraw approval
+100. Procedure to withdraw an approval

-- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 113(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 113(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.
+- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 99(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 99(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.

-115. Exemptions to facilitate expedited procedures
+101. Exemptions to facilitate expedited procedures

-- (1) The Municipality may in writing - - (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of - - (i) integrated application processes as contemplated in section 92; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of informal areas; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law. - (2) If the Municipality exempts a development from compliance with the provisions of this By-law as contemplated in subsection (1), alternative provisions must be substituted to apply in such case.
+The Municipality may in writing -

+- (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of- - (i) integrated application processes as contemplated in section 79; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of existing settlements; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law.